sam-w-yellin/volatile-int-blog/content/posts/auto-type-deduction-gauntlet/index.md

 {{< /quiz_question >}}

 ## Oof
-Abandon all hope, ye who attempt to deduce the types of lambda captures in expressions with `decltype(auto)`.
+Abandon all hope, ye who attempt to deduce the types of lambda captures in expressions with `decltype(auto)` and symbols defined via structured binding.

 {{< quiz_question
       answer="**Type:** `int`"